 School Nurse Information page

-Visit this page for a collection of current day news, notes, resources, and information about recalls, nursing updates, and more.
+Visit this page for a collection of current day news, notes, resources, and information about the 2016 Georgia School Nurse Conference, recalls, nursing updates, and more.

 FDA Medical Alerts site

 For future FDA medical alerts and recalls, sign up here.

 School Nurse Updates are face-to-face school nurse trainings provided four times a year by Children’s Healthcare of Atlanta.
 Topics vary and are always pertinent to the area of school health.